 €16m in unclaimed lottery money goes to good causes

-Long-running dispute over unclaimed prize pot resolved with money going to good causes
+Long-running dispute over unclaimed prize pot resolved with funds going to good causes

-The operator of the National Lottery has agreed to divert over €16 million in unclaimed prize money, which had been the subject of a dispute, to good causes.
+The operator of the National Lottery has agreed to divert more than €16 million in unclaimed prize money, which had been the subject of a dispute, to good causes.

-The money dates back to when the National Lottery was privatised and sold to Canadian-owned Premier Lotteries Ireland (PLI) in 2014.
+The money dates back to when the National Lottery was privatised and sold to Canadian-owned Premier Lotteries Ireland (PLI).

-As part of the process, PLI inherited €16 million in unclaimed prize money from the previous licence holder, An Post.
+When PLI took over the running of the business from An Post in 2014, there was an unclaimed prize pot of €16 million.

-The Department of Finance maintained that the unclaimed prize pot should go to good causes via the exchequer as it was generated by the previous licensee.
+The Department of Public Expenditure and Reform maintained the money should go to good causes via the exchequer as it was generated by the previous licensee.

 Inside Business Podcast